kgd-al/amaze/README.md

 While the term continuous is a bit of stretch for coarse-grain grayscale images, it highlights the difference with the discrete case where every possible input is easily enumerable.

+In this case, the input buffer is filled first by columns starting in the upper left corner (as depicted in the image).
+Thus console output of the input buffer is identical to what is displayed in the interface.

 ### Examples